 You will be required to upload a curriculum vitae, list of publications, a statement of research interests and a supporting statement.
-The supporting statement must explain how you meet each of the selection criteria for the post using examples of your skills and experience.
+The supporting statement must explain how you meet each of the selection criteria for the posts using examples of your skills and experience.
 This may include experience gained in employment, education, or during career breaks (such as time out to care for dependants).

-Please upload all documents as PDF files with your name and the document type in the filename, quoting vacancy reference 168929.
+Please upload all documents as PDF files with your name and the document type in the filename, quoting vacancy reference 179739.

-Applicants should also ask two referees to send letters of reference DIRECTLY to the Recruitment Coordinator, email: reference@maths.ox.ac.uk by the closing date (a letter by email is sufficient) quoting the vacancy reference 168929.
+Applicants should also ask two referees to send letters of reference DIRECTLY to the Recruitment Coordinator, email: references@maths.ox.ac.uk by the closing date (a letter by email is sufficient) quoting the vacancy reference 179739.

-Referees should preferably not, all be from the same institution and whenever possible one should be the applicant's current, or most recent, supervisor.
-NOTE: reference letters must be received from your referees by the closing date for your application to be complete.
+Referees should preferably not all be from the same institution and whenever possible one should be the applicant's current, or most recent, supervisor.
+NOTE: Applicants are responsible for contacting two of their referees and making sure that their letters are sent to references@maths.ox.ac.uk by the closing date.

-All applications must be received by 12.00 noon UK time on Friday 19 January 2024
+All applications must be received by 12.00 noon UK time on Friday 4 July 2025

-Interviews are anticipated to take place in the week commencing 05 February 2024.
+Interviews are anticipated to take place week commencing 14 July 2025.